Update: The iPad mini 4 has had a free boost to its storage, so you'll now get it in 128GB capacity in both Wi-Fi and cellular variants.

 And it's actually rather good.

-Okay, you can easily argue that it's the tablet the mini 3 should have been, and there's an infuriating drop in spec compared to the iPad Air 2 (the mini 2 and the iPad Air were almost identical except in size, and it was awesome).
+Okay, you can easily argue that it's the tablet the mini 3 should have been, and there's an infuriating drop in spec compared to the (the and the were almost identical except in size, and it was awesome).
 But it's still one of the better tablets around.

 This is the iPad Air 2 in a smaller frame, which is a great base to begin with – even now the Air 2 is the best tablet on the market without doubt.
-It's a shame we didn't get the iPad Air 3 in 2015, but the whole slate market is in flux right now, so perhaps you can forgive a degree of caution on Apple's part.
+It's a shame we didn't get the in 2015, but the whole slate market is still in flux, so perhaps you can forgive a degree of caution on Apple's part.

 Despite that the iPad mini 4 is obviously the best smaller tablet Apple has ever created; well, I say obviously, but the mini 3 was actually something of a backwards step.
 That device was just the mini 2 with a new colour and Touch ID, but the mini 4 is a much better device.